Event-based Continuous Color Video Decompression from Single Frames: Related Work

 \subsection{Video Decoding from Images}

-\textbf{Frame interpolation} methods focus on estimating missing information between low-frame-rate videos and inserting intermediate frames.
+\textbf{Video Frame interpolation (VFI)} methods focus on inserting intermediate frames by estimating motion information in low-frame-rate videos.
 Cheng et al.~\cite{cheng2020video} adaptively learn separable convolution filters to sample more information pixels.
 FILM~\cite{reda2022film} warps a multi-scale feature pyramid to enable interpolation with large motion.
 FLAVR~\cite{kalluri2023flavr} uses spatiotemporal kernels to replace warping operations in flow-based VFI methods.
 AdaCof~\cite{lee2020adacof} combines kernel-based and flow-based modules to collaboratively predict interpolated frames.
 Niklaus et al.~\cite{niklaus2023splatting} proposed the use of Softmax splatting to replace image warping to achieve higher quality in occluded regions.
-Recently, TimeLens~\cite{Tulyakov21CVPR} and TimeLens++~\cite{tulyakov2022time} enhanced the VFI methods by introducing an aligned event camera.
-However, interpolation approaches are susceptible to sudden large motions and lighting changes.
-Our proposed method addresses this issue by eliminating the dependencies on a second frame.
-Additionally, our approach encodes long-range motion rather than small motion between every two frames.
+Recently, TimeLens~\cite{Tulyakov21cvpr} and TimeLens++~\cite{Tulyakov22cvpr} enhanced VFI methods by introducing a colocated event camera.
+More recently, CBMNet~\cite{kim2023event} introduced interactive Attention-based blocks to improve the performance while costing more computation.
+TLXNet+~\cite{ma2025timelens} recursively recovers the motion trajectories of pixels at small steps, which improves both the warping performance and computational speed.
+However, interpolation approaches introduce latency and are susceptible to sudden large motions and lighting variations.
+Our proposed method addresses these issues by eliminating the dependency on a second frame.
+Additionally, our approach encodes long-range motion rather than the small motion typically found between two consecutive frames.